If you’ve got a shop, you need a sign.

 Whether you’re a Leo, a Taurus, or a Gemini, your repair shop needs a sign.

-We were able to corner Fullbay CEO Jacob Findlay for a few minutes to get his perspective on signs and why they’re so important to a shop’s marketing plan and overall existence.
+We were able to corner Fullbay Co-Founder and Executive Chairman Jacob Findlay for a few minutes to get his perspective on signs and why they’re so important to a shop’s marketing plan and overall existence.
 To kick things off, he told us a scary story…about a store without a sign.

 The Store Without a Sign